AuthID/integration-guides/FaceLok-Mobile/pages/platforms.md

 32-bit simulator for iOS is **not** included since any machine newer than 2008 for a mac is 64-bit.

-Linux and OSX are able to build desktop versions as well, although a lot of the functionality will be stubbed out since it lacks the hardware required in most cases.
-Windows will probably work as well since cmake is used to build however it is untested and you would need a posix style compiler like gcc or mingw.
-It would definitely not work as is with Visual Studio.

 ## Xamarin

 Xamarin libraries are provided for ios and android as well with all the architectures above supported.